These interactive Web sites provide students

 the achievements of Haitians, both past and present, and

-learn about Haitian contributions to American culture.
+learn about Haitian contributions to our culture.
 Find out

 special for Haitians around the world.

 Saddam Hussein and learn more about the "dark and painful

 era" the Iraqis endured during his tyrannical rule.

 Gain an understanding of U.S.-Iraq relations over the past

 quarter century and the events leading up to the capture

 of Saddam Hussein.
 Use what you’ve learned by completing